 When someone injects fentanyl, it remains in the body for about 22 hours.
 When someone administers the drug another way, it may be up to 1.6 days before the drug is fully eliminated from the body.

 If someone is experiencing an overdose, the first thing to do is call 911.
-It is imperative that the person receives emergency medical attention.
+The person must receive emergency medical attention.
 Opioid overdose can be deadly.

 One major concern during an overdose is someone aspirating their own vomit.
 Because of this, there is a recovery position to put them into.
 Place them on their side and bend their knee to keep their body in this position, according to the Harm Reduction Coalition.